 - As the other steps are completed, we begin working to fix outages in smaller areas and to individual homes and businesses.

 Why power goes out

-- Animal contact 11%
+- 11% Animal contact.

-- Human accidents, vandalism, etc. 7%
+- 7% Human accidents, vandalism, etc.

 Power outages of less than 5 minutes are considered momentary.
 Such outages are caused by wildlife, weather or trees making brief contact with our electric lines, or by contractor dig-ins into underground facilities.
-In many instances, our